Theory for Anomalous NMR Response in Pb_{1-x}Tl_{x}Te on Charge Kondo Effect: Introduction

 Quite recently, temperature dependence of NMR relaxation rates $1/T_{1}T$ of $^{125}$Te of Pb$_{1-x}$Tl$_{x}$Te were reported to exhibit diverging increase below $T=10$ K for the sample $x\simeq 0.01$ [ref. \citen{Mukuda}] which shows the charge Kondo effect in the resistivity and the superconductivity in the lower temperature region $T\lsim T_{\rm K}$.~\cite{Matsushita} This is non-trivial because elements consisting of this compound are all non-magnetic ones, which suggests that the enhancement of $1/T_{1}T$ may give another smoking gun for the valence skipping or the negative-$U$ effect to play a crucial role in this compound.
-It was also reported that the Knight shift of $^{125}$Te is not influenced in the same temperature region, $T\sim T_{\rm K}$, where the relaxation rate is enhanced.
-This is another mystery in the sense that the Korringa relation is apparently broken.

 The purpose of the present paper is to clarify how the charge Kondo effect can give rise to the diverging behavior in $1/T_{1}T$ across the Kondo temperature $T_{\rm K}$, reinforcing that the charge Kondo effect is the origin of anomalous properties observed in Pb$_{1-x}$Tl$_{x}$Te ($0.006<x<0.015$).
 Organization of the paper is as follows.
 In Sect.\ 2, {a formulation for discussing the relaxation rate $1/T_{1}T$ is given on the basis of} the charge Kondo effect due to the pair-hopping interaction $U_{\rm ph}$.
 In Sect.\ 3{.1}, it is shown the anomalous behaviors in the $1/T_{1}T$ arises from the first order process in the renormalized pair-hopping interaction {$U_{\rm ph}(T)$} by the charge Kondo effect at $T\gsim T_{\rm K}$. { In Sect.\ 3.2, it is also shown that the $1/T_{1}T$ is similarly influenced by the renormalized inter-orbital interaction $U_{\rm dc}(T)$ between the localized electron and extended conduction electrons.
 As a result, it is shown in Sect.\ 3.3 that the anomalous temperature dependence of $1/T_{1}T$ observed in Pb$_{1-x}$Tl$_{x}$Te ($x=0.01$) is explained by these effects.
-On the other hand, in} Sect.\ 4, it is shown that the {charge Kondo effect} does not influence the temperature dependence in the Knight shift at $T\sim T_{\rm K}$ where the relaxation is enhanced by its effect.
-In Sect.\ 5, {brief} discussions are given on the temperature dependence {in the} $1/T_{1}T$ at $T_{\rm K}\sim T\ll T^{*}$, and the difference in the relaxation rate $1/T_{1}T$ arising from the original (magnetic) Kondo effect.
+In Sect.\ 4, it is shown that the {charge Kondo effect} also gives an enhancement of the Knight shift $K$ in proportion to that of $1/T_1T$, implying that the Korringa relation is apparently broken where the relaxation rate is enhanced by its effect.